boner-cmd/jlinkmc/README.md

 # Source

-I track my own edits on [GitHub](https://github.com/boner-cmd/jlinkmc).
 The build process for the current tag (jdk14) is now nearly entirely automated, but development on other branches is not.
 Issues are enabled, so if something doesn't work I look forward to the challenge.